0xkohi/tr1ag3/README.md

 Based on volatility commands, Tr1ag3 is a python tool that helps you to retrieve information at the beginning of a forensic memory analysis.
 It requires a memory dump file as an input.
 It creates text files as outputs named after the volatility command in a folder named "tr1ag3-output".
+As of now, it only works for Windows memory dump.

 # Requirements